Metropolis--Hastings with Scalable Subsampling: Discussion

 \section{Discussion}

-Performing posterior sampling via MCMC on datasets with a large number of observations poses a significant challenge, particularly to traditional methods like the Metropolis--Hastings (MH) algorithm, which requires the evaluation of all likelihood terms at each iteration.
-This challenge has led Bayesian researchers to turn away from MCMC algorithms and to instead utilise approximate and biased inference schemes, such as variational inference, in order to approximate the posterior distribution.
-Current approaches in the scalable MCMC literature aim to alleviate the computational burden of applying MCMC on large data sets by either partitioning the data into batches and running independent MCMC on each partition, or employing data subsampling techniques.
-In this paper, we have presented a novel exact Metropolis--Hastings-based algorithm designed to scale posterior sampling for large datasets through data subsampling.
+Posterior sampling via MCMC on datasets with a large number of observations poses a significant challenge, particularly to traditional methods like the Metropolis--Hastings (MH) algorithm, which requires the evaluation of all likelihood terms at each iteration.
+This has led Bayesian researchers to turn away from MCMC algorithms and to instead utilise approximate and biased inference schemes in order to approximate the posterior distribution.
+We have presented MH-SS, a novel exact Metropolis--Hastings-based algorithm designed to scale posterior sampling for large datasets through data subsampling.
 Our approach assumes that the log-likelihood differences can be tightly bounded and introduces an auxiliary Poisson variable which allows us to extend the Metropolis--Hastings ratio so that not all observations are needed, thereby reducing the computational effort per iteration.

-Several previous approaches that utilise subsampling techniques to scale MCMC to large datasets rely on either the log-likelihood or log-likelihood differences being bounded.
-These methods typically introduce auxiliary variables to simplify the posterior sampling.
-However, there have been two main drawbacks: i) the auxiliary variables can be sub-optimally designed, which hinders the efficiency of the algorithm, and ii) the bounds on the log-likelihood are not sufficiently tight, especially as the number of predictors, $d$, increases.
-In our work, we have overcome these limitations and enhanced the scalability of MCMC methods to large datasets.